-to be held on the day of 20 .
+to be held on the day of 20

-Pecuniary interest Address of the affected principal place of residence of the councillor or an associated person, company or body (the identified land) ☐ The councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise).
-An associated person of the councillor has an interest in the land. ☐ An associated company or body of the councillor has an interest in the land.
-Matter giving rise to pecuniary interest 1 The identified land. ☐ Land that adjoins or is adjacent to or is in proximity to the identified land.
+Pecuniary interest Address of the affected principal place of residence of the councillor or an associated person, company or body (the identified land) Relationship of identified land to the councillor [Tick or cross one box.] □ The councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise). □ An associated person of the councillor has an interest in the land. □ An associated company or body of the councillor has an interest in the land.
+Matter giving rise to pecuniary inter est 1 Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) 2 [Tick or cross one box] □ The identified land. □ Land that adjoins or is adjacent to or is in proximity to the identified land.
+Current zone/planning control [Insert name of current planning instrument and identify relevant zone/planning control applying to the subject land

-- Clause 4.1 of the Model Code of Conduct provides that a pecuniary interest is an interest that a person has in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to the person.
-A person does not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision the person might make in relation to the matter, or if the interest is of a kind specified in clause 4.6 of the Model Code of Conduct. - 2 A pecuniary interest may arise by way of a change of permissible use of land adjoining, adjacent to or in proximity to land in which a councillor or a person, company or body referred to in clause 4.3 of the Model Code of Conduct has a proprietary interest.
+1 Clause 4.1 of the Model Code of Conduct provides that a pecuniary interest is an interest that a person has in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to the person.
+A person does not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision the person might make in relation to the matter, or if the interest is of a kind specified in clause 4.6 of the Model Code of Conduct.

+2 A pecuniary interest may arise by way of a change of permissible use of land adjoining, adjacent to or in proximity to land in which a councillor or a person, company or body referred to in clause 4.3 of the Model Code of Conduct has a proprietary interest.
-Proposed change of zone/planning control

-[Insert name of proposed LEP and identify proposed change of zone/planning control applying to the subject land]

-Effect of proposed change of zone/planning control on councillor or associated person

-[Insert one of the following: "Appreciable financial gain" or "Appreciable financial loss"]
+Proposed change of zone/planning control [Insert name of proposed LEP and identify proposed change of zone/planning control applying to the subject land] Effect of proposed change of zone/planning control on councillor or associated person [Insert one of the following: "Appreciable financial gain" or "Appreciable financial loss"]